Class 11 Computer Science Notes

 ⏭️ Python Jump Statements

-Jump statements alter the normal sequential flow inside a loop.
-This note explains all three — break (exits the loop immediately when a condition is met), continue (skips the rest of the current iteration and jumps to the next), and pass (a placeholder that does nothing and allows empty code blocks).
+Jump statements alter normal loop flow.
+This note explains all three — break (exits the loop immediately), continue (skips the current iteration and jumps to the next), and pass (a placeholder that does nothing).
 All three are illustrated with clear programs, flowcharts, and side-by-side comparisons.

 Read Notes →